 Unlike many books published over twenty years ago, the read does not come across as dated at all.
 Instead, it comes across as a mighty good story told by a friend sitting next to you on the living room couch.
 Can't ask for any better than that.

-Writer, Reviewer, Editor, and Professional Table Controller
+Writer, Reviewer, Editor, Professional Chair and Table Controller

-While I remain closed to review requests, those interested in discussing editing and other writing projects can contact me at kevinrtipple at verizon.net
+Those interested in discussing editing and other writing projects can contact me at kevinrtipple at verizon.net

 Donations Very Desperately Needed!!!!